A Farewell at Home – Gillian’s Story

 Bicycles, sushi, sweets, pizza, nature, stars, mountains and the ‘King of the Mountains’ jersey– the story of a young father’s life as seen and painted by his very talented six-year-old daughter in the kitchen in their house on the Bath Rd, Stroud.
 A very simple...

-Life in the Grave
+Life in the grave

 The source of the ‘death taboo’